Coral Reef Protection Program

 We take several steps to ensure that our coral reefs are well taken care of.
 Clear snorkel channels are indicated on our island map.
 The channels themselves are marked by signs, entrances, flags and buoys.
 Information about the snorkelling experience and the correct do’s and don’ts are provided to each guest in their native language and is made available at our Eco Centre, Marine Shop and the guest lounges which is also where guests can pick up masks, snorkels and fins.
 Additionally regular reef patrol and regular reef clean up sessions are arranged.

-The Eco Centre and Bageecha kids club jointly conducts programs during the week to teach our younger guests all about our environment and especially focused on marine life, flora and fauna of Kuramathi Island.
+The Eco Centre and Bageecha kids club jointly conducts programs during the week to teach our younger guests all about our environment and especially focused on marine life, flora and fauna of Kuramathi Maldives.
 Mondays are ‘Fish & Ocean Days’ where children learn about the different fish.
 Older children also have a chance to go on a guided snorkel trip on the house reef.
 On Wednesdays, they celebrate ‘Kuramathi Day’ and the children are able to walk around the island and learn about the many varieties of trees and animals on the island.

 Exploring the underwater world is also available for children of 8 years and above.
 This program is a soft introduction where children go down to only 2 metres.
 The “Bubblemaker” course allows children to put on a mini set of dive gear and swim under the surface making lots of bubble, whilst children of 10, can also obtain a junior diving certification.